 Knowing is definitely half the battle here.
-So after you’ve familiarized yourself with all the MH Now monsters, be sure to join other seasoned veterans and sharpen your knowledge with our other MH content, such as our Monster Hunter Now release date and Monster Hunter Now weapon types guides.
+So after you’ve familiarized yourself with all the MH Now monsters, be sure to join other seasoned veterans and sharpen your knowledge with our other MH content, such as our Monster Hunter Now codes and Monster Hunter Now weapon types guides.
 Don’t forget to check out our recent MH Now interview too, so that you can get a first-hand idea of what kind of freaky new creatures may invade your neighborhood.

 The Anjanath is a relentless brute wyvern that saw its debut in Monster Hunter: World and is known for ruining a majority of lesser-ranked missions.
 This aggressive beast cares not for what you are doing or why – if you get in its way, you’re in for a world of fiery, percussive pain.